bennyrubin/bennyrubin.github.io/aboutme.md

 ### Travel
 - I enjoy backpacking and exploring new cities
-- My favorite places I have hiked are Yosemite, Zion, and Swiss Alps
+- My favorite places I have hiked are Yosemite, Zion, and the Swiss Alps
 - Always looking for more opportunities to see the world

 ### Cooking